qnkhuat/ubinote/PROJECT_MANAGEMENT_TM.md

+The so called "Project Management" of Ubinote

+# Phase 1
+- can create page, add highlight, and comments on HTML page
+- simple login, setup flow

+# Phase 2
+- PDF

+# Phase 3
+- maybe follow links

 Some note on design
 - when users select text, automatically display a popup to whether highlight or add note
 - Note display